GuidesWikiHow Many Watts Does A Gaming PC Use?

 Ways You Can Reduce Your PC’s Power Consumption

-Now that you’ve gone through the possible reasons behind your PC consuming more power than it should, here’s how you can prevent it from doing so.
+Now that you’ve gone through the possible reasons behind your PC consuming more power than it should, here’s how to prevent it from doing so.

 • Clean Your PC: The first and foremost step you should take before anything should be to clean your PC.
 Its motive should be reduced power consumption and its betterment and longevity.
-You can clean the PC parts using compressed air individually, if you do not have an air compressor, you can also do so without using it.[9]
+You can clean the PC parts individually using compressed air.
+If you do not have an air compressor, you can clean them without using it.[11]
 We also have individual guides on how to clean PC fans, tempered glass, and motherboards

 Tip: Further cleaning of parts individually can be done using a cotton swab dipped in rubbing alcohol.